KEY TAKEAWAYS

 Plans that cover pre-existing conditions have higher premiums and have certain requirements like age and stability period of the condition.

 Since health insurance for tourists is for emergency medical only, it does not cover non-emergency procedures.
-This includes planned surgeries, routine check-ups, preventive care, elective surgeries (such as liposuction, cosmetic surgery, etc), holistic procedures, or any treatment that is not considered medically necessary.
+Visitor health insurance excludes coverage for planned surgeries, routine check-ups, preventive care, elective surgeries (such as liposuction or cosmetic procedures), holistic treatments, or any care that insurers do not consider medically necessary.

-3 Anything outside the “Usual, Customary, and Reasonable” in visitor insurance policy
+3. Anything outside the “Usual, Customary, and Reasonable”

-Visitor insurance policies often exclude expenses that are not considered “usual, customary, and reasonable.”
+Visitor insurance policies often deny coverage for expenses that they do not consider “usual, customary, and reasonable.”

 What is meant by “Usual, Customary, and Reasonable”?